 Remember, you’re dealing with a real person and their livelihood.
 They’ve invested time, effort, and trust in us.
 We should do the same for them.

 Our customers are not shameless, faceless numbers on the page.

 Don’t assume customers are trying to defraud us because of an error.
 If a customer made a mistake, show them a way out of it.

 Avoid judgmental “you” statements.
 Even if the customer is at fault, stay neutral.

 Be comforting and reassuring.

 Be mindful of how people feel about security.
-Even if you’re talking about new security features, any mention of the subject can raise fears (“Weren’t we secure before?”).
-And we have specific legal guidelines for how we talk about security—follow those.
+Even if you’re talking about new security features, any mention of the subject can raise concerns, (“Weren’t we secure before?”).
+And we have specific legal guidelines for how we talk about security—follow them.